jakearchibald/idb/README.md

 const store = tx.store;
 ```

-If a transaction involves multiple stores, `tx.store` is undefined.
+If a transaction involves multiple stores, `tx.store` is undefined, you need to use `tx.objectStore(storeName)` to get the stores.

 ### `tx.done`

-Transactions have a `.done` promise which resolves when the transaction completes successfully, and otherwise rejects.
+Transactions have a `.done` promise which resolves when the transaction completes successfully, and otherwise rejects with the [transaction error](https://developer.mozilla.org/en-US/docs/Web/API/IDBTransaction/error).

 ```js
 const tx = db.transaction(storeName, 'readwrite');